a-alvyn/a-alvyn/README.md

 - 🌱 I’m currently learning python and web development
 - 💞️ I’m looking to collaborate on projects in django and react
 - 📫 How to reach me via email otienoalvinn@gmail.com
-- ⚡ Fun fact: I often find myself measure the level of indentation
+- ⚡ Fun fact: I often find myself measuring the level of indentation

 <!---
 a-alvyn/a-alvyn is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.